The nuclear word Trump and Kim can't agree on

 Denuclearisation: The word Trump and Kim can't agree on

-If Donald Trump and Kim Jong-un do meet, there's only one thing they'll talk about: denuclearisation.
-Trouble is, they have very different ideas on what that means.
+Donald Trump and Kim Jong-un both want the "denuclearisation of the Korean peninsula" - the trouble is, they have very different ideas on what that means.

 Animation by Davies Surya.
-Script by Tessa Wong and Subin Kim of BBC Korean.
+Script by Tessa Wong.

 -